thijsvanderwoude/thijsvanderwoude/README.md

 - 👋 Hi, I’m @thijsvanderwoude!
-- 👀 I’m interested in programming, weightlifting and cars.
+- 👀 I’m interested in programming, retro things, weightlifting and cars.
 - 🌱 I’m currently working on an operating system, Drupal sites and much more.

 <!---